 - Log in to your Customer Area, and switch to the merchant account for which you want to create a custom rule.

-- Go to Risk > Risk profiles.
+- Go to Revenue & risk > Risk profiles.

-- Select Manual risk > Custom rules.
+- Select Risk rules > Custom rules.

 - Enter a Rule Name.

 - Enter conditions.
 You can add conditions to the rule by selecting AND or OR.
-For each condition select:
+For each condition, select:

 - Field Name - choose a risk variable, for example a custom field, an Adyen-provided risk field, or a list comparison.

 - Field Value - value that triggers your rule.
-If multiple values should trigger your rule, use commas to separate the values.

 - Select Save to finish creating the rule.

-Step 4: Assign an action to the rule
+Step 3: Assign an action to the rule

 Configure the risk profile containing the rule